 The 1,000,000 class C units were issued to Heritage Holdings in August 2000 in conjunction with the transaction with U.S. Propane and the change of control of our general partner.
 The class C units were issued in conversion of that portion of Heritage Holding's incentive distribution rights that entitled it to receive any distribution attributable to the net amount received by us in connection with the settlement, judgment, award or other final nonappealable resolution of specified litigation filed by us prior to the transaction with U.S. Propane, which we refer to as the "SCANA litigation."
-The Class C Units have zero initial capital account balance and were distributed by Heritage Holdings to its former stockholders in connection with the transaction with U.S. Propane.
+The class C units have a zero initial capital account balance and were distributed by Heritage Holdings to its former stockholders in connection with the transaction with U.S. Propane.
 All decisions of our general partner relating to the SCANA litigation are determined by a special litigation committee consisting of one or more independent directors of our general partner.
 As soon as practicable after the time that we or our affiliates receive any final cash or other payment as a result of the resolution of the SCANA litigation, the special litigation committee will determine the aggregate net amount of these proceeds distributable by us after deducting from the amounts received all costs and expenses incurred by us and our affiliates in connection with the SCANA litigation and any cash reserves necessary or appropriate to provide for operating expenditures.
-Following this determination, the distributable proceeds will be deemed to be "available cash" under our partnership agreement and will be distributed as described below under "Cash Distribution Policy."
+When the special litigation committee decides to distribute the distributable proceeds, the distributable proceeds will be deemed to be "available cash" under our partnership agreement and will be distributed as described below under "Cash Distribution Policy."
 The amount of distributable proceeds that would normally be distributed to holders of incentive distribution rights will instead be distributed to the holders of the class C units, pro rata.
+We cannot predict whether we will receive any cash payments as a result of the SCANA litigation and, if so, when these distributions might be received.
 The class C units do not have any rights to share in any of our assets or distributions upon dissolution and liquidation of our partnership, except to the extent that any such distributions consist of proceeds from the SCANA litigation to which the class C unitholders would have otherwise been entitled.
-The class C units do not have the privilege of conversion into any other unit and do not have any voting rights except to the extent provided by law, in which case each Class C Unit will be entitled to one vote.
+The class C units do not have the privilege of conversion into any other unit and do not have any voting rights except to the extent provided by law, in which case each class C unit will be entitled to one vote.
+The amount of cash distributions to which the incentive distribution rights are entitled was not increased by the creation of the class C units; rather, the class C units are a mechanism for dividing the incentive distribution rights that our former general partner and its former stockholders would have been entitled to receive.